wessenstam/stageworkshop/README.md

 ## Authentication ##

-One can use Windows Server: Active Directory, but for simpler and faster results, the automation leverages [AutoDC](documentation/autodc/README.md).
+One can use Windows Server: Active Directory, but for simpler and faster results, the automation leverages also [AutoDC](documentation/autodc/README.md).